-Let’s be clear – we’re talking about cars predominantly (but not entirely) with rear-wheel drive, and enough power to create slides on demand.
-That isn’t the same as lift-off oversteer, a phenomenon familiar to drivers of old-school hot hatches such as the Peugeot 205 GTI, for example.
+Let’s be clear – here we’re talking about cars predominantly (but not entirely) with rear-wheel drive, and enough power to slide on demand.
+That isn’t the same as lift-off oversteer – a phenomenon familiar to drivers of old school hot hatches such as the Peugeot 205, for example.

 It’s also worth remembering that drifting should only ever be done on a circuit, and not on the street.
-Not only is it dangerous, but we also promise you nobody on social media will be impressed if you drift on the public highway.
+Not only is it dangerous, we promise you nobody on social media will be impressed if you drift on public roads.
 Especially when it goes wrong.

-What better way to get drifting than with a car that features a ready-made ‘drift mode’ setting?
-Using it won’t instantly turn you into Ken Block, but it will make getting things sideways that little bit easier.
-Drift mode sends 70 percent of the torque from the 2.3-litre turbo engine to the rear axle, and initially transfers the torque to the outer rear wheel to get things moving.
+What better way to get drifting than with a car that features a ready-made Drift Mode?
+Using it won’t instantly turn you into Ken Block, but will make getting sideways that little bit easier.
+Drift Mode sends 70 percent of the torque from the Ford’s 2.3-litre turbo engine to the rear axle, and initially transfers the torque to the outer rear wheel to get things moving.
 Once sliding, it then splits torque equally between each rear wheel to keep the drift going.
 The result is lurid slides, but in a controlled manner.

 Mercedes-AMG E63 S 4Matic

-Imagine the same ‘drift mode’ principles as the Focus RS, but applied to a 604hp twin-turbo V8 super saloon.
-While the E63 S may be 4WD most of the time, a complicated series of menu options allows you to disengage drive to the front wheels.
-This means 627lb ft of torque going to the rear tyres unchecked, as the ESP system is turned completely off.
-You’ll need a lot of space, and access to lots of fresh rubber if you get too carried away.
+Imagine a similar ‘drift mode’ as offered by the Focus RS, but in a 604hp twin-turbo V8 super saloon.
+While the E63 S may be four-wheel drive most of the time, a complicated series of menu options allows you to disengage drive to the front wheels.
+This means 627lb ft of torque going to the rear wheels unchecked, as the ESP system is turned completely off.
+You’ll need a lot of space, and access to plenty of fresh tyres if you get carried away.

 Ford Mustang GT V8

-The weapon of choice for professional drift racer Vaughn Gittin Jr. is a Ford Mustang, and it could be yours too, even if your name isn’t quite so cool.
-With the adoption of independent rear suspension for the sixth-generation Mustang, Ford eliminated much of the criticism which the ’Stang had previously garnered from drift enthusiasts.
-Add in a 5.0-litre V8 engine with 435hp, and 400lb ft of torque, and there’s no reason why you can’t make this muscle car dance.
+The weapon of choice for professional drift racer Vaughn Gittin Jr is a Ford Mustang, and it could be yours too, even if your name isn’t quite so cool.
+With the adoption of independent rear suspension for the sixth-generation Mustang, Ford eliminated much of the criticism previously levelled at the ‘Stang by drift enthusiasts.
+A 5.0-litre V8 engine with 435hp and 400lb ft of torque means there’s no reason why you can’t make this muscle car dance.